If you're new here, you may want to sign up for free updates. You can also get a copy of my eBook The Writer's Manifesto.

 I am a fan of the recent trend of self-publishing and authors making it happen without the permission of gatekeepers.
 I love that attitude; it’s what got me started blogging in the first place and, ironically, led to my book contract.

-However, I still think there is a good deal traditional publishers have to offer first-time authors.
-In particular, I am looking forward to learning the process of how a book comes to be.
+However, I think there is a good deal traditional publishers still have to offer first-time authors.
+In particular, I have enjoyed the process of learning how a book comes to be.
 Any money I make is an added bonus (not a financial necessity).

 Plus, there is still a lot of authority that comes with being a “published author.”
 Since not anyone can do it (like with self-publishing), having a book deal with a traditional publisher can be a good way to build your clout.
 Of course, it’s not for everyone, and I completely respect that.